haimengzhao/academic/content/authors/admin/_index.md

 Before Caltech, I received my Bachelor's degree in Mathematics and Physics with Honours from [Tsinghua University](https://www.tsinghua.edu.cn/en/).
 I was an undergrad research fellow in [John Preskill's group](http://theory.caltech.edu/~preskill/) at [IQIM, Caltech](https://iqim.caltech.edu) and an exchange student in [Giuseppe Carleo's group](https://people.epfl.ch/giuseppe.carleo?lang=en) at [EPFL](https://www.epfl.ch/en/) in Switzerland.
 At Tsinghua, I worked on quantum information in [Dong-Ling Deng's group](https://iiis.tsinghua.edu.cn/en/dengdl/) at [IIIS](https://iiis.tsinghua.edu.cn/en/) and AI for Astronomy with [Wei Zhu](http://i.astro.tsinghua.edu.cn/~wzhu/).

-I will be a Student Researcher at Google Quantum AI in 2025 Summer!